28 Sep 5 Ways To Speed Recovery From Strength Training

 It’s something that could be done quickly and easily every day and wouldn’t interfere in any way with training or performance.

-It helps training and performance and it’s something I do much more often than just on recovery days.
+This is one thing I do more often than just on recovery days.

-And, finally get out and just do something fun.
+Finally, get out in the sunshine and fresh air – and just do something fun.

 Play with the kids, go to the park, go to the beach (and be active), surf, swim, play basketball, run, or do anything outdoors.

-I like to view recovery days as an opportunity to get out and do other activities if you can.
+I like to view recovery days as an opportunity to get out and do other activities.

-It just might be a good day to do other things you wouldn’t typically do on a training day.
+It just might be a good day to do other things I wouldn’t typically do on a training day.